-Although the damage to the piano in the picture above was
+Although damage to the piano in the picture above was

-caused by a severe accident or vandalism, a piano may have
+caused by either an accident or vandalism, a piano may have

-Your piano tuner/technician can note any items of concern
+causes.
+Your piano tuner/technician can note any items of

-during regular tuning visits.
-Below are some potential issues
+concern during regular tuning visits.
+Below are some

-and guidelines related to purchasing and maintaining your
+potential issues and guidelines related to purchasing and

 Issues: